-Read Ruth Bader Ginsburg’s Fiery Dissent Of The Masterpiece Cake Shop Decision
+Ruth Bader Ginsburg Wrote A FIERY Dissent Against The Masterpiece Cake Decision

 One of the cases the Supreme Court was deciding on this session that drew the most national attention was Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, in which a Colorado baker was defending his right to refuse to bake a cake for a same-sex wedding ceremony based on religious grounds.
 The Supreme Court ruled in the baker's favor, but not everyone was on board.
 Justice Ruth Bader Ginsburg's Masterpiece Cakeshop dissent was a fiery piece co-signed by Justice Sonia Sotomayor.